ddablib/sysinfo/Demos/ReadMe.txt

    framework.

    The demo was initially created using Delphi XE3 and updated using Delphi XE4.
-   It should compile with Delphi XE3 but some form properties may need to be ignored.
-Delphi XE2 is not supported.
+   It is believed that the demo is compatible with Delphi XE3 through to Delphi 11, but it has only been tested with Delphi XE4, 10.4 and 11 using Windows 10 Version 20H2

+   When loaded into the IDE of Delphi version other than Delphi XE4, certain form properties may be reported as missing.
+Ignoring such properties should enable the form to load and the program to compile and run successfully.
+This is the case with Delphi 10.4 and 11.

-   Both 32 bit and 64 bit Windows targets are supported, with 64 bit being the default.
-The binaries are written to the Win32 and Win64 sub-directories respectively.
+   Both 32 bit and 64 bit Windows targets are supported, with 32 bit being the default.
+Binaries are written to the Win32 or Win64 sub-directories respectively.

 ## Note about manifests ##